paragmb/Dual-Ticker-Portfolio-Assessor/README.md

 Ensure the conda dev environment is activated.

+User should have created their own .env file that stores the values of Alpaca API key and Alpaca secret key.
 Using CLI, please run the python file "stock_op.py".
 When prompted:

 User needs to be ready with the following information:
 - *Stock1 ticker*